 The single most common use for thermal spray technology is to retard and control wear.
 Mastering the wear process means controlling a complex set of system variables that start with the physical characteristics of mating surfaces.

-Wear challenges include the geometry and environmental aspects of a contact, the state of stress and stress distribution, the dynamics of motion, the quality of lubrication, the presence of contaminants, and the finish of the surfaces themselves.
 While several different wear phenomena — such as abrasive wear, adhesive wear, fretting or sliding wear — can act on the surfaces at once, they have a common result: Surface material is lost, ultimately causing a functionally significant change in dimension and impaired performance.

-Oerlikon Metco thermal coating solutions are used to alter the hardness and finish characteristics of countless mating surfaces, to minimize the effects of mechanical wear, and extend product life.
+Oerlikon Metco thermal coating solutions are used to alter the hardness and finish characteristics of countless mating surfaces, minimize the effects of mechanical wear, and extend product life.
 Thus, maintenance and operational costs are reduced in a world of applications.

 While you can delay the effects of wear, you can't stop it forever.
 Parts eventually lose dimensionality and must be replaced or resurfaced using thermal spray coatings.
 The ability to apply engineered coatings across a broad spectrum of thickness, finish and composition requirements makes thermal spray an ideal way to protect components from being discarded prematurely.